 - £8 can supply high-energy food for a malnourished child for one week

-How can my school send in donations for Day for Change?
+How can my school send in the money we’ve raised?

-Once you have registered online, you will receive a welcome letter with your fundraising pack.
+Once you’ve registered your school, you’ll receive a welcome letter with your fundraising pack.
 This letter will include a unique paying-in slip as well as instructions on how to send in your donations.

-If you have not received a welcome letter with a paying-in slip, please complete our sending in your money form (PDF) and email it to email@example.com, stating when you transferred your donations.
+If you have not received a welcome letter with a paying-in slip, please complete our sending in your money form, which you can download below, and email it to firstname.lastname@example.org, stating when you transferred your donations.